Gorreti/movies-analysis/README.md

 This analysis is aimed at helping come up with concrete recommendations of starting a movie studio for Microsoft Company.
 Microsoft wants to start a movie business hence the recommendations will help in the success of the movie business.

 ## Datasets used
-In this analysis, I used 3 datasets namel;
+In this analysis, I used 3 datasets namely;
-The data for this analysis comes from;
 * ```im.db```:
 This is a SQLite database that consists of data about movies from IMDB.
 The data consists of 8 tables.
 For this analysis I will only use 2 tables i.e. ```movie_basics``` and ```movie_ratings``` table.
 *  ```bom.movie_gross.csv```: